xCyb3rW0lfx/BatchTroll/README.md

 A fake batch file virus that will freak a lot of people out This is modularly based so you can use only the modules you want.

+This product is meant for educational purposes only.
 I am not responsible for anything you do with this.